 Matched thermal characteristics

 Metal seated, Severe Service Ball Valve performance depends heavily on coated surfaces.
 That is why Remington Valve engineers each valve we build to handle the movement of materials, coated and un-coated, under temperature and pressure.
 Exacting tolerances in machining and assembly provide unequaled function and performance.

 Matching thermal expansion characteristics in coated parts is critical to valve longevity and shutoff.
-The coating thermal expansion rate is closely matched to base material expansion rate to reduce the stresses experienced between the surfaces.
+The coating thermal expansion rate is closely matched to base material to reduce the stresses experienced between the surfaces.
 When the ball and seat grow from thermal expansion the coating grows at the same rate reducing the chances of de-lamination of the coating and providing a sealing surface that withstands thermal variances.

 Remington engineers annular gaps into our proprietary optimized BVD program to provide performance and reliability whether the temperature is minus 50 or 1500 Degrees F. which reduces the chances of valve seizure.